 Resources on Customer Experience

-Contact Center Guidelines —Contact Centers are becoming the hub for federal agencies to gather valuable, decision-making data to meet their missions.
+Contact Centers are becoming the hub for federal agencies to gather valuable, decision-making data to meet their missions.
 The Contact Center is no longer viewed as only a center to receive complaints, but as a valued operation in an agency’s strategy to deliver a quality customer experience.
 Customers want to speak to government agencies via

 Tools and Services

-Touchpoints —Touchpoints offers a simple, flexible, and convenient way to start collecting customer feedback so you can focus on serving customers rather …
+Touchpoints offers a simple, flexible, and convenient way to start collecting customer feedback so you can focus on serving customers rather than managing surveys.

 News and Events on Customer Experience